ordinals/ord/markdown/bounties.md

 message to [rodarmor#0001](https://discordapp.com/users/336268268539215872/),
 or an email to [casey@rodarmor.com](mailto:casey@rodarmor.com).

-The bounty prize will be sent back to the winner's choice of input addresses of the winning transaction.
+The bounty prize will be sent back to the winner's choice of the winning transaction's input addresses.

 ### Disclaimer